alaradirik/google-cloud-flask-tutorial/README.md

 `python app.py`

-Edit and use `request.py` by specifying the image to be annotated.
+Edit and use `request.py` to send a POST request to the app.